HarisAronis-GIS/QGIS-Projects/README.md

-# QGIS-Projects Portfolio | Geomatics & Spatial Planning Specialist
+# GIS-Projects Portfolio
-Maps made in QGIS and Python scripts for automating GIS workflows.
+Samples of maps made in QGIS/ArcGIS and scripts (Python/AutoLISP/PS1) for automating GIS workflows.

 ---